nagu-io/nagu-io/README.md

+Nagu — AI Systems | Reliability | Infrastructure

-AI agent safety & blockchain systems builder
+AI systems builder focused on safety, evaluation, and real-world reliability.

-Creator of AgentSettlementBench — evaluating reliability of AI in financial decisions
+Creator of AgentSettlementBench
+→ Testing how AI behaves in financial decision-making

-Interested in distributed systems, LLM agents, and payment infrastructure 📫 nagu200021@gmail.com
+Building at the intersection of:
+→ LLM agents
+→ distributed systems
+→ payment infrastructure

+Focused on what actually works — not assumptions.

+📫 nagu20021@gmail.com

 <!---
 Nagu2025/Nagu2025 is a  special repository because its `README.md` (this file) appears on your GitHub profile.